Collective-SB/ISAN/Documentation/The Math/V2+/README.md

 \end{bmatrix}\\
 ](img/eqn9.png)

-Then, with those constants a, b, c, d & e for each axis W*, X, Y & Z calculated.
-Where the W axis is just X^2 + Y^2 + Z^2, and could be used as a double check on accuracy, but this is more usefull when using more reference points & the least squares method (since the resultant A matrix wouldn't be square & so dosen't have an inverse without it) so well ignore W for now.
+Then, with those constants a, b, c, d & e for each axis W, X, Y & Z calculated.
+Where the W axis is just X^2 + Y^2 + Z^2, and could be used as a double check on accuracy, but this is more usefull when using more reference points & the least squares method (since the resultant A matrix wouldn't be square & so dosen't have an inverse without it) so we'll ignore W for now.

 We can simply multiply out the matrix equation, to yield individual equations for X, Y & Z: